Find the Right Path

 George Miller, a farmer whose wife, Janice Von Brook, and her daughter, Carol Lamb, both work at The Jackson Laboratory, was diagnosed with ALS in 2005.
 This year's walk in Bangor generated more than $40,000 in donations to support ALS research, including more than $8,000 raised by the Fighting for Farmer George team.

-JAX® Mice & Services is contributing to a new branch of neuroscience called "optogenetics."
+JAX® Mice, Clinical & Research Services is contributing to a new branch of neuroscience called "optogenetics."
 Originally developed at Stanford University, optogenetics incorporates specialized compounds from algae and bacteria into specific brain cell populations.
 These compounds, which are members of a family of proteins known as opsins, function when stimulated by certain colors of light.
 By using the right combination of opsins and light, researchers can turn individual neurons on or off.

 On May 15, 2010, The Jackson Laboratory—West hosted luminaries from both the athletic and scientific worlds for a symposium looking at Parkinson's disease research.